sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/11_Data_in_components.md

 #### ReadAccessor/WriteAccessor

 These objects encapsulate `beginEdit()` and `endEdit()` (described below) in their constructor or destructor, respectively.
-These ensures that you do not forget to `endEdit()` since the WriteAccessor manages it for you (through *RAII*).
+This ensures that you do not forget to `endEdit()` since the WriteAccessor manages it for you (through *RAII*).
 This also allows to distinguish read-only and write access.
 This is the **preferred** method for accessing arrays in write-access.